 I am all about including healthy fats in each meal to help you manage cravings and keep your metabolism revved up.

-If you want to learn what the tops foods are for increasing a sluggish metabolism then click here to enroll in Metabolism on Fire.
+If you want to learn what the tops foods are for losing your first 5lbs, then click here to join my FREE challenge!

 - 1 ½ cups dried chickpeas

 - ½ large or 1 small red onion